AI Compliance for Regulated Financial Institutions

 What the law requires

 Under Article 6(4), any provider who considers their Annex III system is not high-risk must document that assessment before placing it on the market.
-The Commission's Article 6 guidelines were due February 2026 and have not been published.
 An incorrect classification is itself a compliance violation.

 Article 6(4) · Annex III